vizio360/coffee-sweetener/README.md

 ## `.map( mappingObject )`
 ### Map a module knowing the path
-Just map the module by specifing the path.
-Be aware that this works only for modules which wxports one class.
+Just map the module by specifing the path. *Be aware that this works only for modules which exports one class*.
 ```coffeescript
 Injector.map
     modulePath: 'src/yourModule'